Hield/Gurufield-Exercises/README.md

 # Gurufield Exercises

-A few programming exercise written in C#
+A few programming exercise written in C# and .NET Core